UNIVERSITY DEGREE: SCIENTIFIC DATA MANAGEMENT

 • Initial and continuing education

-• Doctoral student: participation in the training will result in a certificate for the corresponding number of hours.
-However, you must first make sure that the hours of this training will be taken into account by your Doctoral School.
-Similarly, registration for the doctoral program is not the same as registration for the DU.
-The two registrations are distinct.
+• Doctoral students: participation in the training will result in a certificate for the corresponding number of hours.
+However, you must first ensure that the hours of this training will be taken into account by your doctoral school.
+Similarly, enrollment in doctoral training does not equate to enrollment in the university diploma program.
+The two enrollments are separate.

 Teaching methods